brandon-rhodes/luca/luca/docs/s-corporation.rst

    <td colspan=4 width="100%">
     <p>
-     An S-Corporation receives income through the year as customers buy its products or pay its invoices for services.
+     An S-Corporation receives income through the year as customers buy its products or pay invoices for its services.
-     Here, I imagine a consultancy whose proceeds totalled $100,000.
+     Here, I imagine that my annual proceeds totalled $100,000.
      From 1120S invites me to subtract from the total income the money that it took to actually operate the corporation.
      My largest such expense is often my own salary,